Kenshō: Sanbō Kyōdan

 Kenshō also plays a central in the Sanbō Kyōdan, a Japanese Zen organisation which played a decisive role in the transmission of Zen to the United States.
 Yasutani, the founder of the Sanbo Kyodan, was disappointed about the lack of interest in kensho in the Soto school.
 Yasutani's emphasis on koan training and the importance of kensho was transmitted to his American students:

 It is also reflected in the inclusion of a relative great amount of kensho stories in "The Three Pillars of Zen", written by Philip Kapleau, a student of Yasutani.

 Training after kenshō

 After kensho, further practice is needed to attain a natural, effortless, down-to-earth state of being, the "ultimate liberation", "knowing without any kind of defilement".
+Kensho may bring insight, but not change the mental dispositions, a shortcoming experienced by both Hakuin and modern teachers like Jack Kornfield and Barry Magid.

 Further practice

 Zen Buddhist training does not end with kenshō.
 Practice is to be continued to deepen the insight and to express it in daily life.
 According to the contemporary Chan Master Sheng Yen:

 And the Soto Zen Master Jiyu-Kennett:

 To deepen the initial insight of kensho, shikantaza and kōan-study are necessary.
-This trajectory of initial insight followed by a gradual deepening and ripening is expressed by Linji Yixuan in his Three mysterious Gates, the Four Ways of Knowing of Hakuin, and the Ten Ox-Herding Pictures which detail the steps on the Path.
+This trajectory of initial insight followed by a gradual deepening and ripening is expressed by Linji Yixuan in his Three mysterious Gates, Dongshan Liangjie's (Japanese: Tōzan Ryōkan) Five Ranks, the Four Ways of Knowing of Hakuin, and the Ten Ox-Herding Pictures which detail the steps on the Path.